 Eyewear and Contact Lens Emergencies

 Of course, the old adage, “an ounce of prevention is worth a pound of cure”, applies here.
 We realize that for logistical and financial reasons, all patients do not always have a backup up-to-date pair of eyeglasses or back-up contact lenses.
-However, we will always do our best to see patients who are experiencing a visual problem due to the lack of performance of the eye hardware or contact lenses.
+We will always do our best to see patients who are experiencing a visual problem due to the lack of performance of eye hardware or contact lenses.
 Please make this point clear to our Patient Care Coordinator when you call for an appointment.
-We would be happy to arrange to see you before office hours begin in the morning, during our lunch break or at the conclusion of office hours, that particular day.
+In some cases, under-performing eyewear can be adjusted or repaired by one of our opticians and will not require an appointment to see your doctor.
+If you do need to see the doctor in a time-sensitive time frame, we are happy to arrange to see you before office hours begin in the morning or at the conclusion of office hours when possible.

 We generally have hundreds, if not thousands, of contact lenses in stock in our office and our optical department is capable of generating new eyeglasses in less than an hour for most types of single vision prescriptions.